Sherburne County election staff completing tabulation of remaining absentee ballots

-Any unofficial election results that have been posted are not considered complete at this time.

-“Unfortunately, the Secretary of State’s Election Results website does not make it clear that 100% of precincts reporting can also mean that these precincts are only reporting partial results” stated Sherburne County Auditor-Treasurer Diane Arnold in a news release issued late Wednesday morning.
+“Unfortunately, the Secretary of State’s Election Results website does not make it clear that 100% of precincts reporting can also mean that these precincts are only reporting partial results” noted Sherburne County Auditor-Treasurer Diane Arnold.

-In most elections, such tabulation of unofficial results continues past election night.

-"Our best estimate is that some 7,000 absentee ballots (out of 21,454 accepted absentee ballots) remain to be counted from across all of Sherburne County’s 35 precincts," Arnold stated.
+According to Ms. Arnold, “our best estimate is that some 7,000 absentee ballots (out of 21,454 accepted absentee ballots) remain to be counted from across all of Sherburne County’s 35 precincts.”

 Post a comment as